MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 ---

-## Reinstall existing extensions (Single-tenant, platfrom update only)
+## Task 8: Reinstall existing extensions (Single-tenant, platform update only)

 In this task, you reinstall the same extensions that were installed on the tenant before.
 If you're planning on updating the application, then skip this step.